theiliad/blog/_posts/2017-07-20-bundling-as-fast-as-possible-with-fusebox.markdown

 fuse.run();
 ```
 Simple huh?
+This bundling configuration file will tell fusebox to look inside the `src` directory (starting with index.ts) to find your project files, and generate the bundled output in the `dist` folder.

+Since we've specified `index.ts` as our entry point, fusebox will know to compile the files from typescript to js.

-# Let's build a simple React app
+## Let's build a simple React app
 ![React](http://i.imgur.com/7KtKvNf.gif)
-First things first you need to install some things
+First things first you need to install some dependencies
 ```sh
 npm install --save react react-dom reflect-metadata
 ```
 ```sh
 npm install --save-dev babel-core babel-plugin-transform-react-jsx babel-preset-es2015 babel-preset-latest chalk fuse-box typescript uglify-js
 ```
-# What did I just install?
+## What did I just install?

-  - react
+  - react (React is a frontend library purposed for rendering and de-rendering content from a page)
   - babel libraries to be able to transpile react .jsx files into javascript
   - fuse-box
   - uglify-js to minify our final bundle

-We're going to have to build some files now.
+We're going to have to create some files now.
 Here's an overview of the final folder structure:
 ![Folder Structure](http://i.imgur.com/PEki8LO.jpg)

-Let's build the Fusebox configurations; make a file named `fuse.js` with the code below:
+Let's build the Fusebox configurations; create a file named `fuse.js` with the code below:
 ```js
 const {
     FuseBox,